It’s becoming warmer and warmer in the northern hemisphere. It’s not only the calendar that suggests that spring has come.

 You quickly mention that there are new special solutions in your offer for long-serving customers and you’d love to present them to him in the upcoming week.

-You set up an appointment and you can assume that the call will classify as the warmer one.
+You set up an appointment and you can assume that the call will classify as the warmer one and be more likely to lead them to make a further step, for example, to sign the dotted line.

 Now compare it to the situation where you randomly send your offer by email to your potential customer defined through his LinkedIn profile.